Skip to main content

 • There are technical issues, such as glitching clouds, and a lack of essential features like volume control and graphics options.

-• Players feel a lack of emotional attachment to the characters and town, with unclear mechanics regarding the impact of supplies on the war.
+• Players feel a lack of emotional attachment to the characters and town, and the impact of gameplay decisions on the war is unclear.

 • story